Franz Künstler: Military career

 A Banat Swabian, Künstler enlisted in the Austro-Hungarian Army at Szeged in February 1918 in a field artillery regiment (HFKR 5. k.u.
 Feldkanonen-Regiment/ - 5. honvéd tábori ágyúsezred).
 He saw combat on the Italian Front on the Piave River.
 Following the collapse of the Austro-Hungarian Empire, he fought against the communists in Hungary, and was a soldier until 1921.
 During the Second World War, he served six months in 1942 as a mobile courier in Ukraine.

-Following World War II, Künstler lived in Niederstetten, Baden-Württemberg, West Germany, and worked as a guide in a museum.
+Following World War II, Künstler lived in Niederstetten, West Germany, and worked as a guide in a museum until his death.
 He had been expelled from Hungary by the communist government, as had many other ethnic Germans.

 Asked about his nationality, Künstler said he always felt connected to the German nation and saw himself as a German.
 He was a Hungarian citizen until 1946, when he obtained German citizenship.
 In an interview given at the age of 107 to an Austrian magazine, Künstler was asked about "the most important thing in life".
 He answered: "I was a handsome man and had many women.
 But more important is to have a good wife, with whom one can share one's life."